 Philadelphia’s Magic Gardens

-Undoubtedly unlike any museum you have ever frequented – Philadelphia’s Magic Gardens was born thanks to the desire of Isaiah Zagar – an award-winning mosaic artist – to enhance the appearance of his South Street Neighborhood back in the 1970s.
-This indoor/outdoor art gallery is created entirely out of discarded tiles and mirrors as well as used bicycle wheels and ceramic dishes that are transformed into stunning mosaics.
-After Zagar spend decades creating “walls” of mosaics with his finds – bringing a whole new meaning to the phrase “one man’s trash is another man’s treasure” – it faced the very real possibility of being torn down in 2004.
+Undoubtedly unlike any museum you have ever frequented – Philadelphia’s Magic Gardens was born thanks to the desire of Isaiah Zagar – an award winning mosaic artist – to enhance the appearance of his South Street Neighborhood back in the 1970’s.
+This indoor / outdoor art gallery is created entirely out of discarded tiles and mirrors as well as used bicycle wheels and ceramic dishes that are transformed into stunning mosaics.
+After Zagar spend decades of creating “walls” of mosaics with his finds – bringing a whole new meaning to the phrase “one man’s trash is another man’s treasure” – it faced the very real possibility of being torn down in 2004.
 Luckily, the neighborhood would rally to not only preserve his work – but to transform it into this non-profit venture.
-Besides this completely unique expression of art, PMG also hosts hands-on experiences, concerts and more.
-And – for an in-depth private tour of this masterpiece and others throughout the city, your friends at Beyond Times Square offer a Magic Gardens & Murals of Philadelphia Private Walking Tour that also includes admission.
+Besides this completely unique expression of art, PMG also hosts hands on experiences, concerts and more.
+And – for an in depth private tour of this masterpiece and others throughout the city, your friends at Beyond Times Square offer a Magic Gardens & Murals of Philadelphia Private Walking Tour that also includes admission.

 Yes, dear readers – art museums in Philadelphia are plenty and depending on your taste in art and the length of your trip you have these five options to choose from, among others, the next time you head to the city.
-And one last suggestion – don’t head to Philly without reaching out to our team of destination experts here at Beyond Times Square.
-We are ready and waiting for your call and have tons of great ideas including tours to participate in, places to eat, accommodations and more – and would love to help you plan your Philadelphia getaway today!
+And one last suggestion – don’t head to Philly without reaching out to our team of destination experts here at Book Here, Give Here.
+They are ready and waiting for your call and have tons of great ideas including tours to participate in, places to eat, accommodations and more – and would love to help you plan your Philadelphia getaway today!